Prostate Cancer Support

 Changes to intimacy after prostate cancer can feel significant, particularly when treatment alters how the body responds.
 These experiences are common and well recognised, and vary between individuals.
 What matters most is not that change occurs, but how it is understood and supported over time.

-By focusing on open communication, emotional closeness, and adaptation, intimacy can remain meaningful and satisfying, even when it looks or feels different than before.
+By focusing on open communication, emotional closeness, and adaptation, intimacy can remain meaningful and pleasurable, even when it looks or feels different than before.

 Using external penile support can help restore a sense of steadiness and ease, reducing pressure and allowing attention to return to connection and enjoyment.

 Prostate cancer and its treatment do not remove the ability to enjoy intimacy.
-Many men choose to integrate a penis sleeve into their love life to feel more empowered moving forward — at their own pace, and in their own way.
-When you’re ready, support is ready for you.
+Many men choose to integrate a penis sleeve into their love life to feel more empowered moving forward, at their own pace, and in their own way.
+When youβre ready, support is available for you.